toolbuddy/docoGen/README.md

-# docode
+# Docogen
-A document tool within your masterpiece.
+A document generation tool within your masterpiece.